 Eyeballs contain bioavailable retinol, which is commonly known as vitamin A. Feeding your dog this organ meat is good for his eyesight as it prevents vision degeneration.

 Pooches can get a healthy dose of healthy fats from consuming tongues.
-These are essential for energy production, keeping dogs active.
-Tongue provides vitamin B12, which plays a big role in maintaining dogs’ healthy brain, spine, and nervous system.
+These are essential for energy production, and keeping dogs active.
+Tongue provides vitamin B12, which plays a big role in maintaining dogs’ healthy brains, spines, and nervous systems.

 Do All Commercial Dog Foods Contain Organ Meats?

 Many pet companies include organ meats as ingredients in their dog foods.
 However, it is important to highlight that visceral and skeletal organ meats such as intestines or neck meat are commonly used by some pet food manufacturers.